PsychedPhalanx/LSOAs-England-and-Wales/README.md

 | max         | 1,980            | 1,052         | 81          | 723         | 60        | 379         | 37        | 191         | 19        | 35          | 5         | 87          |

 It is reasonable to expect correlations to exist between several of these columns.
 We expect a negative correlation between 'Not-%' and '1-%', '2-%', '3-%', etc. - As the percentage of households not deprived in any measure increases, the percentage of households deprived in any number of measures ought to decrease.
-We expect positive correlations to exist between the percentage of households deprived in some number of measures, excluding 0 - if an LSOA has an abudance of households deprived in a singular measure, it will likely have a higher number of households deprived in two and 3 and 4 measures.
+We expect positive correlations to exist between the percentage of households deprived in some number of measures, excluding 0 - if an LSOA has an abudance of households deprived in a singular measure, it will likely have a higher number of households deprived in two and three and four measures.
 A simple correlation heatmap affirms these contentions:

 ![Deprivation Heatmap](./Images/heatmap_deprivation.png)

 The summary statistics indicate a great disparity in the percentages for the relevant columns, e.g., observe the statistics for the '3-%' and '4-%' columns compared to those for 'Not-%' and '1-%'.
 This disparity, coupled with the relatively strong correlations between the percentages of households deprived in some number of measures, was reason to derive a singular metric for deprivation, called 'Deprived %', present in the data shown.
 'Deprived %' gives the percentage of households in an LSOA that are deprived in any number of measures, excluding 0, and was trivially computed by summing all the relavent percentage columns.
+Having a singular metric to measure deprivation simplifies our analyis, but prevents us from locating LSOAs with high proportions of households deprived in numerous measures.

 See the below histogram showing the distribution of household deprivation across all LSOAs in England and Wales, where each LSOA's value represents the percentage of households deprived in at least one measure.